 INTRODUCTION: For centuries, the paintings of Jan van Eyck (1390?– 1441) and his contemporaries have been admired and kept in high esteem.
 Even today, despite being used to HD digital images, we are still amazed when seeing them in person.
 Van Eyck has long been regarded as the “inventor of oil painting,” as if the medium alone explained his realistic depictions of the outside world, the brilliance of his colours and his breathtaking details.
 Yet oil painting had already been practiced long before Van Eyck.
 And anyone who has ever tried to paint in the style of the Flemish masters by using modern oil paints and painting methods might have concluded that this cannot be the whole story.
 And indeed, it probably isn’t .

 However, Van Eyck’s ‘secret’ may never be found, and resolving this mystery is neither the claim nor the aim of this summer course.
 Instead it should be regarded as a hands-on study of the style and technique of Van Eyck and other “Flemish Primitives.”
-The intention of this summer course is for professional artists and advanced amateurs to learn and experience a rational and systematic working method for painting, thus broadening both their painting skills and artistic vocabulary.
-At the same time, it offers art restorers and art historians the opportunity to learn more about technical and material aspects of historical painting techniques in general.
+The intention of this summer course is to offer art historians, other academics, restorers and scientists the opportunity to learn more about technical and material aspects of historical painting techniques in general.
+At the same time professional artists and advanced amateurs can learn and experience a rational and systematic working method for painting, thus broadening both their painting skills and artistic vocabulary.
 We will do so using a combination of theory and hands-on experience in order to get a better understanding of the craft behind the artistic concepts.

 However, this does not mean that we will necessarily be copying or reconstructing an existing original.
 Given the time frame of only five days, this might prove too challenging.
 Instead, we will complete at minimum a ‘test panel’ to take home.
 For this, a collage of smaller details or even an abstract design would do.
 In combination with a syllabus containing specific information about painting materials, techniques, recipes and subsequent steps for the painting process, participants should be able to use this test panel as a reference or guideline in the future.
 This resource should be valuable for both practicing artists or anyone with a scientific or academic interest in technical art history.

-Participants should have some experience in drawing and painting, and willingness to follow a systematic approach will prove to be an advantage.
+Participants should at least have the willingness to follow a systematic approach but some experience in drawing and painting may also prove to be an advantage.
 Practical activities will be alternated with lectures on pigments and binding media, painting methods, style and relevant art-historical information.
 Please bear in mind that there will be some minor preparation required before the workshop begins and possibly some homework to be done in between sessions too.
 The latter might be necessary in order to prepare for the next steps in the process, but also depends on your own working speed and ambition.